tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-1.md

 }
 ```

-Type checking is statically performed through type inference, the language only
+Type checking is statically performed through type inference; the language only
 requires type declarations to specify tensor shapes when needed.
-Function are
+Functions are
-generic: their parameters are unranked (in other word we know these are tensors
+generic: their parameters are unranked (in other words we know these are tensors
 but we don't know how many dimensions or the size of the dimensions).
 They are
 specialized for every newly discovered signature at call sites.
 Let's revisit
 the previous example by adding a user-defined function: